Juancarlos407/Project-IAW-02-Server-Side-Programming-PHP/README.md

 - show the encrypted result in the screen ok

 Write the code you need to:
-- extract the public key form a certificate saved in $certificate variable
+- extract the public key form a certificate saved in $certificate variable ok
-- save the public key content in the variable $publicKey
+- save the public key content in the variable $publicKey ok

 Write the code you need to:
-- extract the private key form a certificate saved in $certificate variable
+- extract the private key form a certificate saved in $certificate variable ok
-- save the private key content in the variable $privateKey
+- save the private key content in the variable $privateKey ok

 Write the code you need to:
-- Extract de identification from a certificate file, supplied by x509certdata, saved in the variable $certificateFile
+- Extract de identification from a certificate file, supplied by x509certdata, saved in the variable $certificateFile ok
-- Save that id content in the variable $certificateId
+- Save that id content in the variable $certificateId ok

 ## Para hacer comprobaciones: